g-n-g/jmatrix/README.md

 ## INSTALLING by Maven

-  Use it for your projects by putting the following into you `pom.xml` file:
+  Use it for your projects by putting the following into the `pom.xml` file:

   ```
   <dependency>